dwebstersensus/embedded-resources/docs/README_template.md

 # Project Title

-Provide an introductory paragraph, describing:
+Provide an introductory paragraph to the project.

-* What your project does
-* Why people should consider using your project
-* Link to project home page

 ## Table of Contents